AnaGM2/Mathematics-Degree-Projects/README.md

 # Bachelor's Degree in Mathematics

-This repository serves as an archive of the laboratory work and computational projects completed during my Bachelor’s Degree in Mathematics.
+This repository serves as an archive of the laboratory work and computational projects completed during my **Bachelor’s Degree in Mathematics**.
 It documents my transition from theoretical foundations to applied numerical analysis and data modeling.

 ## Overview